 - 1/2 cup chopped walnuts or pecans

-- 1 cup THM baking blend * OR Quick mix link is provided above
+- 1 cup THM baking blend * OR make a Quick Mix DIY baking blend

 - 3 tablespoons protein powder